-Your period may be late if you’re experiencing a great deal of stress or have low body weight.
-Certain conditions, including polycystic ovary syndrome, diabetes, and others, can also affect your menstrual cycle.
+If you’re not pregnant, your period may be late due to a great deal of stress or low body weight.
+Certain conditions, including polycystic ovary syndrome (PCOS), diabetes, and others, can also affect your menstrual cycle.

 Chronic stress can throw off your hormones, change your daily routine, and even affect the part of your brain responsible for regulating your period: your hypothalamus.
 Over time, stress can lead to illness or sudden weight gain or loss, all of which can impact your cycle.